Brianna Turner: Phoenix Mercury (2019–2023)

 At the 2019 WNBA draft, Turner was selected in the first round by the Atlanta Dream and was then quickly traded to the Phoenix Mercury.
 In the 2019 WNBA season, she was named to the All-Rookie Team.
 She was named to the WNBA All-Defensive First Team in back-to-back seasons (2020–21), averaging 1.6 blocks and 0.9 steals across her second and third seasons in the league.

 Chicago Sky (2024)

 On February 6, 2024, Turner was acquired by the Chicago Sky in a trade with the Mercury.

 Indiana Fever (2025)

 On February 17, 2025, Turner signed with the Indiana Fever for the 2025 WNBA season.

 Overseas

 Turner joined the Adelaide Lightning of the Women's National Basketball League (WNBL) in Australia for the 2019–20 season.

 For the 2020–21 season, Turner joined Russian team Nika Syktyvkar.
 For the 2021–22 season, she joined Italy team Virtus Bologna.
-She began the 2022–23 season in Turkey with Çankaya Üniversitesi S.K., but she left in November 2022 after seven games.
+She began the 2022–23 season in Turkey with Çankaya Üniversitesi S.K. but left in November 2022 after seven games.

 For the 2023–24 WNBL season, Turner returned to the Adelaide Lightning.
 She played a third season with the Lightning in 2024–25.

-On October 14, 2025, Turner signed with the Perth Lynx on a short-term contract to start the 2025–26 WNBL season.
+On October 14, 2025, Turner signed with the Perth Lynx on a short-term contract to start the 2025–26 WNBL season, playing in the first eight games.

+Athletes Unlimited

+Turner is set to join Athletes Unlimited Pro Basketball for its fifth season starting in February 2026.